libreliu/ShaderPerFormer/code/vkExecute/README.md

 `cibuildwheel --platform linux` may also used and is tested to be working.

 This produces a `.whl` capable of running in Python 3.8 on x86-64 Linux with `glibc>=2.28`.

+> Using `python setup.py bdist_wheel` can also generate a `.whl` file, but you'll need to manually resolve ABI issues.
+Using `cibuildwheel` can automate this.